These French parts of speech resources will support your teaching of les classes de mots!

 - French Indefinite Articles: students choose the right article for the noun

-- Quel mot est un adverbe?: students choose the word that is an adverb
+- Quel mot est un adverbe?: students identify adverbs in sentences

-- Quel mot est un verbe?: students identify the verbs in sentences
+- Quel mot est un verbe?: students identify verbs in sentences

-The sets can be purchased individually or in a growing bundle for a 30% discount:
+The sets can be purchased individually or in a super-deal bundle for a 30% discount:

 And a couple more pictures before you go!